Why are the documentation requirements for the Resident parking permit so strict?

 Where can I park with a Resident parking permit?

-Most streets in Hoboken without meters are designated on one side as permit (white sign) and the other side Resident permit only (green sign).
+Most streets in Hoboken without meters are designated on one side as permit only (white sign) and the other side Resident permit only (green sign).
 With a Resident permit, you may park on either side of these streets without limitation except during posted street cleaning periods or temporary/emergency restrictions.

 Where do I put my Resident parking permit?